17 Best Campsites on Skye for Camping & Glamping

 There they are… the 17 best campsites on Skye for camping & glamping!

-As you can probably tell by now, we absolutely recommend pitching up on the island.
+As you can probably tell by now, I absolutely recommend pitching up on the island.
 So get yourself there, and do exactly that!

-For more coastal adventures on the island, peer over the edge of our guide to the 10 most stunning cliffs on the Isle of Skye.
+For more coastal adventures on the island, peer over the edge of my guide to the 10 most stunning cliffs on the Isle of Skye.

-And for more excitement and inspiration, check out our guide to all the outdoor adventures on the Isle of Skye (spoiler alert: there are loads of them).
+And for more excitement and inspiration, check out my guide to all the outdoor adventures on the Isle of Skye (spoiler alert: there are loads of them).

 If you’re feeling a bit concerned about the network coverage on the island, here’s my guide to the Isle of Skye mobile phone coverage, the top service providers, and what to do if you happen to find yourself without a signal.